 Not every accident results in someone getting a ticket.
 Police can issue tickets, also called citations, immediately after an accident if the cause of the crash was apparent.
 They can also issue tickets if they witness part of an accident themselves.

 However, police are not required to issue tickets after an accident.
 They may be unable to determine the cause of the accident or who is at fault.
 There could be conflicting reports, and further investigation of the accident is needed to determine if tickets should be issued.
 Some accidents occur without violating traffic laws, so there’s no reason to issue a citation.

 Every accident is different, and you or the other driver may receive a ticket based on the circumstances of your crash.
 It’s essential to contact the police immediately after your accident, even if you’re worried about receiving a ticket; authorities need to complete a police report that documents details of the event.

-By law, you’re required to report all car accidents that result in an injury, death or more than $2,500 worth of total property damage.
+By law, you’re required to report all car accidents in Utah that result in an injury, death or more than $2,500 worth of total property damage.
 Police reports are crucial for determining fault and receiving compensation after an accident.

 Is Paying a Ticket the Same as Admitting Fault?